Alcohol and Drug Use Statistics

 In 2019, an estimated 730,000 people 12 years and older had a SUD in Maryland, and 575,000 people 12 years and older had an alcohol use disorder.
 That means about 1 in 8 people had a SUD, and 1 in 10 people had alcohol use disorder statewide in 2019.3

-State or publicly funded Maryland drug rehabs or alcohol rehabs admitted 118,748 people 12 years and older to treat these alcohol and substance use disorders (SUDs) in 2019.
+State or publicly funded Maryland drug or alcohol rehabs admitted 118,748 people 12 years and older for the treatment of substance use disorders (SUDs) in 2019.
 This was the highest number of admissions per capita (2.3 per 100) in the U.S.4 Here’s the breakdown:4

-- 61% were admitted for heroin or other opioid use (oxycodone, hydrocodone, or codeine, for example).
+61% were admitted for heroin or other opioid use (oxycodone, codeine, etc.)

 Unintentional alcohol and drug intoxication deaths rose 16% in Maryland in 2020, a trend that mirrored the situation across the U.S. Of the 2,773 overdose-related deaths that year, opioids were involved 90% of the time.
 Fentanyl, a potent synthetic opioid, was a contributing substance in 2,326 deaths.5 Maryland ranks the sixth highest in the U.S. for overdose deaths.6